-For $29USD a month, you can track 250 keywords on your blog on all locations.
+For $29USD a month, you can track 250 keywords on your blog in all locations.

-If you have a small blog where you only want to track specific landing pages to increase your conversion without having to worry about other SEO features, then this is a perfect price for you!
+If you have a small blog where you only want to track specific landing pages to increase your conversion without worrying about other SEO features, then this is a perfect price!

-This factor may be crucial to bloggers who have limited knowledge to SEO and wish for an SEO tool with a low barrier to entry that will introduce them to optimizing content for search engines!
+This factor may be crucial to bloggers with limited knowledge of SEO and wish for an SEO tool with a low barrier to entry that will introduce them to optimizing content for search engines!

-The only comparable SEO tool that offers similar pricing is Advanced Web Ranking with $49 a month for almost the same features but for 2,000 keywords.
+The only comparable SEO tool that offers similar pricing is Advanced Web Ranking, with $49 a month for almost the same features but 2,000 keywords.
 While AWR lets you track more keywords, it does not offer the low prices of Rankwatch.

 Con: Insufficient keyword research features

-Searching for keywords using Rankwatch will not provide you with valuable insights normally found on paid tools.
+Searching for keywords using Rankwatch will not provide valuable insights commonly found on paid tools.

-The Hidden Opportunities, while useful, does not refresh after you create a project for your blog.
-You may be forced to delete your current project and create a new one so you can refresh low-hanging fruits.
+The Hidden Opportunities, while useful, do not refresh after you create a project for your blog.
+As a result, you may be forced to delete your current project and create a new one so you can refresh low-hanging fruits.
 This is an inconvenience that no users should be able to deal with.

 Aside from Hidden Opportunities, the Website Analyzer is a simple way to see your blog’s SEO performance.
-The factors are organized according to categories that make it easy for users to understand.
+The factors are organized according to categories, making it easy for users to understand.
 The aggregated score also provides a good overview of your blog’s overall SEO status.

 Lastly, the Website Analyzer allows you to provide SEO services on your blog if the opportunity opens up.
-You can generate leads who are looking for someone to track their keyword rankings and improve their SEO by sending them a report using the Analyzer.
+For example, you can generate leads looking for someone to track their keyword rankings and improve their SEO by sending them a report using the Analyzer.

 Also, you can generate an Analytics report to be sent periodically to your clients, which makes managing your clients a breeze!